prorev/prorev.github.io/_posts/2020-01-08-github-via-ssh.md

 Note the _**uname**_ represents the actual **_user name_**.

-Note: _If you don't have _SSH keys_, you can [generate](https://help.github.com/en/enterprise/2.16/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) a new SSH key pair._
+>>_If you don't have SSH keys, you can [generate](https://help.github.com/en/enterprise/2.16/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) a new SSH key pair._

 ```
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-### Adding a new SSH key to your GitHub account
+## Adding a new SSH key to your GitHub account

 To configure your GitHub account to use your new (or existing) SSH keyS, you'll also need to add _the public key_ to your GitHub account.